Santiam Wagon Road

 The Santiam Wagon Road was a freight route in the U.S. state of Oregon between the Willamette Valley and Central Oregon regions from 1865 to the 1930s.
 It is considered one of the most important historical routes in the state.
 Officially known as the Willamette Valley and Cascade Mountain Wagon Road, the Santiam Wagon Road was built between 1861 and 1868 and operated as a toll road until 1915.
 In 1925, the road was turned over to the State of Oregon for use as a highway.
 U.S. Route 20 closely follows the original route of the wagon road.

+The road was listed on the National Register of Historic Places in September 2010.

+Route

+The original maps filed with the Governor's office contained the following description of the route: